dylan-lang/peg-parser/README.txt

-    130        for "verb" + context A: no match for "verb" + context B: no match for "article" + context C: matched, result "the" for "article" + context B: no match for "sentence" + context C: matched, result "the dog bit me"
+    130        for "verb" + context A: no match for "verb" + context B: no match for "article" + context C: matched 3, result "the" for "article" + context B: no match for "sentence" + context C: matched 14, result "the dog bit me"

     131        ...